Taparup/vigyam-website/README.md

-# Vigyam - Ed-Tech Website
+# Vigyam GBK - Ed-Tech Website

-A modern, responsive website for Vigyam, an Ed-Tech start-up dedicated to providing top-tier training in in-demand technologies.
+A modern, responsive website for VIGYAM GBK, an Ed-Tech start-up dedicated to providing top-tier training in in-demand technologies.

 ## 🚀 Live Demo